-347 3.1.3 Effect of grid resolutions - a one-to-one comparison performance comes from higher resolution or from other differences in the model code.
-For the 351 352 PRIMAVERA models, however, it is possible to directly compare low- and high-resolution model 353 versions.
-In CORDEX ensembles this is also possible to some extent for a few models where low- and 354 high-resolution versions of RCMs have been forced by the same parent GCMs.
-This is the case for nine 355 RCM-GCM combinations (6 different RCMs driven by 4 different GCMs).
-Note that, in contrast to 356 PRIMAVERA, CORDEX LR-HR "pairs" may not use the same version of the common model, which 357 could also influence the results in addition to change in grid resolution.
-Further, the magnitude of the 358 grid resolution change (the delta value) is the same for CORDEX models (delta=4), while for 359 PRIMAVERA models it varies between approximately 2 and 5.
-Figure 5 shows the one-to--one 360 comparison for DJF and JJA for selected regions.
-For CORDEX models the high-resolution model 361 versions generally generate, in both seasons, larger contributions from precipitation intensities above ca 362 10 mm day-1.
-This is sometimes accompanied by lower contributions from lower rates as seen in for example in Scandinavia and in the Alps in DJF.
-Similar results are seen for PRIMAVERA although not 363 364 as consistently; e.g. over the British Isles and the Alps in JJA about half the models show increased 365 contributions in the HR models over the bulk part, the other half showing instead lower contributions 366 (although for higher rates most HR models show larger contributions).
-In fact, for many regions there is 367 a larger spread in JJA within each model ensemble and also between the individual LR versus HR responses compared to DJF.
-It could be argued that this effect is related to precipitation events being of 368 369 more convective nature in summer and thus larger sensitivity to model grid resolution as well as model 370 physics.
-In winter, CORDEX RCMs are to a larger extent being influenced by the forcing GCMs and 371 therefore, as there is only four different GCMs used in the nine RCM-GCM combinations shown here, 372 tends to exhibit more similar responses in this season.
+338 3.1.3 Effect of grid resolutions - a one-to-one comparison

+339 For multi-model ensembles, the sensitivity to model grid resolutions can generally only be assessed qualitatively since other aspects, such as differences in model formulation, also contribute to differences 340 341 in model performance.
+In other words, it cannot be definitely stated to what extent differences in performance comes from higher resolution or from other differences in the model code.
+For the 342 343 PRIMAVERA models, however, it is possible to directly compare low- and high-resolution model 344 versions.
+In CORDEX ensembles this is also possible to some extent for a few models where low- and 345 high-resolution versions of RCMs have been forced by the same parent GCMs.
+This is the case for nine 346 RCM-GCM combinations (6 different RCMs driven by 4 different GCMs).
+Note that, in contrast to 347 PRIMAVERA, CORDEX LR-HR "pairs" may not use the same version of the common model, which could also influence the results in addition to change in grid resolution.
+Further, the magnitude of the 348 349 grid resolution change (the delta value) is the same for CORDEX models (delta=4), while for 350 PRIMAVERA models it varies between approximately 2 and 5.
+Figure 5 shows the one-to-one 351 comparison for DJF and JJA for selected regions.
+For CORDEX models the high-resolution model 352 versions generally generate, in both seasons, larger contributions from precipitation intensities above ca 10 mm day1.
+This is sometimes accompanied by lower contributions from lower rates as seen for 353 354 example in Scandinavia and the Alps in DJF.
+Similar results are seen for PRIMAVERA although not as

+355 consistently; e.g. over the British Isles and the Alps in JJA about half the models show increased 356 contributions in the HR models over the bulk part, the other half showing instead lower contributions 357 (although for higher rates most HR models show larger contributions).
+In fact, for many regions there is a larger spread in JJA within each model ensemble and also between the individual LR versus HR 358 359 responses compared to DJF.
+It could be argued that this effect is related to precipitation events being of 360 more convective nature in summer and thus larger sensitivity to model grid resolution as well as model 361 physics.
+In winter, CORDEX RCMs are to a larger extent being influenced by the forcing GCMs and 362 therefore, as there is only four different GCMs used in the nine RCM-GCM combinations shown here, 363 tends to exhibit more similar responses in this season.